ChrisMicro/T3_computer_emulation/README.md

-The T3 is a computer with a 12 bit cpu build with TTL logic.
+The T3 is a computer with a 12 bit cpu build with TTL logic developed by Jos Dreesen in the 80ies.

 There are two ram memories with a size of 4096x12bit.
 There is also a separated stack with 256x12bit